A few months ago, I wrote a post titled 10 things every bride should know before her wedding night.

 Once you factor in jobs, businesses, chores, church, activities, extended families, friends, sleep – we sleep a lot – there isn’t a whole lot of time or ability left.

 Hot on the heels of that discovery, is figuring out ways to keep sex a high priority, regardless of all the other things calling for their attention.

-So here’s a few tips for cultivating a healthy sex life, beyond the wedding night to help all the newlywed wives.
+So here are tips for cultivating a healthy sex life, beyond the wedding night.

 Beyond the Wedding Night; 7 Tips for Cultivating a Healthy Sex Life in Marriage.